MatchuPitchu/react-summary/09_React Testing.md

 import { MemoryRouter } from 'react-router-dom';

-// important to have initial route, otherwise MemoryRouter throws error const initialRoutes = options && options.initialRoutes ? options.initialRoutes : ['/'];
+// important to have initial route, otherwise MemoryRouter throws error const initialRoutes = options?.initialRoutes ? options.initialRoutes : ['/'];

 // pass initial routes inside of component;
 // if more than one route, pass array